 Pitfalls Of Handling Your Own Divorce

-Even with the proper legal representation, a divorce can be confusing, complex, overwhelming and emotionally charged.
-However, attempting to handle your divorce on your own can be even more stressful and devastating.
+Even with the proper legal representation, a divorce can be confusing, complex, overwhelming, and emotionally charged.
+However, attempting to handle your divorce on your own can be even more stressful and devastating, with several potential pitfalls.
 Such an important part of your life, one that will have an impact on your future, should be handled by experienced professionals, even if it seems that you can handle it on your own.

 The Pitfalls of Handling Your Own Divorce in New Jersey